EdwinZ47/EdwinZ47.github.io/README.md

 Endpoint: POST - https://my-movie-list-2.herokuapp.com/movies

 Params:

-	id (string): an unique string for the movie watched by the user

-	user (string): the username of the logged in user

-	title (string): the title of the movie being added

-	liked (string): true or false to indicate whether the user liked the movie

-	poster (string): an url for the movie's poster
+-id (string): an unique string for the movie watched by the user -user (string): the username of the logged in user -title (string): the title of the movie being added -liked (string): true or false to indicate whether the user liked the movie -poster (string): an url for the movie's poster

 Response: The added Movie object in a JSON format for successful requests or a 403 error if there is no users logged in.